 Apart from to go to the giant gaudy resort of Sun City not many people decide to take a trip to North West Province.
 It’s a laid back tranquil place of small villages and great grasslands and has two very impressive national parks; The Pilanesberg National Park and the Madikwe Game Reserve.

 Up in the far North East of South Africa these two remote states are wild and untamed and home to, amongst other things, the world famous Kruger National Park.

-To view our entire collection of the best farmstays, countryside cottages and rural retreats in South Africa, all with instant online booking.
-Just click on the link below:
+To view our entire collection of the best farm accommodation, vineyard hotels, countryside cottages and rural retreats in South Africa, all with instant online booking and lowest price guaranteed via Booking.com.
+Just click below: